This notice gives you information about how we use your personal data, and the rights that you have in your data.

 To the extent permitted by law, we may monitor electronic communications for the purposes of ensuring compliance with our legal and regulatory obligations and internal policies.

-We process the details of parties on the other side in Client matters for the purpose of carrying out conflict checks.
+We process the details of parties involved in or on the other side in client matters for the purpose of carrying out conflict checks.
 Such processing is necessary for our legal obligations and the legitimate interest of meeting our compliance requirements.

-For third parties involved in Client matters, including lawyers and professional advisors acting on the other side of a particular matter, we will collect your contact details and such information about you (and, where applicable, your clients) as necessary for us to advise our Clients, including personal information contained in documents reviewed by us as part of our due diligence and/or as provided to us in disclosure.
+For third parties involved in client matters, including lawyers and professional advisers acting on the other side of a particular matter, we will collect your contact details and such information about you (and, where applicable, your clients) as necessary for us to advise our clients, to carry out our client's instructions and to comply with our legal obligations, including personal data contained in documents reviewed by us as part of our due diligence or as provided to us in disclosure.
 Such processing is necessary for:

 We may process your (or, where applicable, your client’s) bank details.
 Such processing is necessary where we are required to pay funds to you (or your client), for example on completion of a sale of property.